Hi

 That could be more pleasant.
 I know.

-With time I learned to recognize patterns.
+With time, I learned to recognize patterns.

 Continue reading to know how to avoid getting disqualified from surveys.